 There are several variations of the practice, so don’t feel you have to get it “just right” for you enjoy it’s rewards.
 Traditionally, one is told to apply oil to the skin and bathe afterwards.
 Some give an updated twist of showering beforehand, which we recommend to save your plumbing and avoid slipping.
 Experiment – you’ll find what works for you, as long as you just give it a try!

-Simple Abhyanga Steps:
+Simple Abhyanga Massage Oil Steps:

-Take your small bottle of pure jojoba, and heat it by setting in a cup of very warm water.
+Take your small bottle of pure jojoba, and heat it by setting it in a cup of very warm water.
 Place a towel on your closed toilet set for sitting comfortably and place your bath mat under your feet, to keep from slipping.

 Start from your head, massaging the scalp, possibly without jojoba just yet, if you don’t wish for it to be in your hair.